0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ![nmap](/img/2020-04-26-AttacktiveDir/nmap.png)

-Using the first scan we will use the port discovered and run a more complete scan.
+Using the first scan we will use the ports discovered and run a more complete scan.

 ~~~
 nmap -p53,80,88,135,139,389,445,464,593,636,3268,3269,3389 -A -T4 spookysec.local